GeoSensorWebLab/gsw-chef/deerfoot/docs/1_GEOSERVER_SETUP.markdown

 Format:     image/jpeg
 Zoom start: 00
 Zoom stop:  06

+Bounding Box: Use the same as the gridset bounds
 ```

 This will take a few minutes.
 You can continue adding other layers to the queue, and the tile generator will eventually get to them.